CampajolaLab/MicroVelocityAnalyzer/README.md

 - `--transfers_file`: Path to the CSV file containing peer-to-peer transfer data
   - Default: `sampledata/sample_transfers.csv`

-### Optional Arguments

 - `--output_file`: Path to the output file where results will be saved in pickle format
   - Default: `sampledata/general_velocities.pickle`
-  - The saved file contains a tuple: `[backup_accounts, velocities, balances]`
+  - Creates two separate files: `{output_file}_balances.pickle` and `{output_file}_velocities.pickle`

-- `--save_every_n`: Block interval for sampling.
-Controls how often balances and velocities are recorded
+- `--save_every_n`: Block interval for sampling (currently not actively used in sparse representation)
   - Default: `1` (every block)
-  - Higher values reduce memory usage and file size at the cost of temporal resolution
-  - Example: `--save_every_n 100` samples every 100 blocks
+  - Note: Both balances and velocities are stored only at transaction blocks for maximum compression
+  - This parameter is maintained for backward compatibility and future use

 - `--n_cores`: Number of CPU cores to use for parallel processing
   - Default: `1` (sequential processing)